 Becoming a Diagnostic Medical Sonographer, also known as an ultrasound technician or ultrasound image technician, is part of the diagnostic medical sonography (DMS) profession, an industry that is rapidly growing across the country.

 According to the United States Department of Labor’s Bureau of Labor Statistics Occupational Outlook Handbook, employment for diagnostic medical sonographers is expected to increase 26 percent from 2014 – 2024.
 This is must faster than the average for most occupations.
-The massive demand for ultrasound technicians is partly because of the aging baby boom population who will need more medical assistance, and because DMS is becoming a more common method used to assist in diagnosing medical conditions since it is less invasive than other procedures.
+The massive demand for ultrasound technicians is partly because of the aging baby-boom population who will need more medical assistance, and because DMS is becoming a more common method used to assist in diagnosing medical conditions since it is less invasive than other procedures.

 If you are thinking about becoming an ultrasound technician, look no further than Florida National University (FNU).
-Founded in 1982, FNU has two campus locations in Miami and Hialeah and is a regionally accredited university to offer an Associates of Science in Diagnostic Medical Sonographer Technology.
-The DMS program at FNU trains students how to create and interpret sonographic images and ultrasound procedures in both clinical and medical care settings.
+Founded in 1982, FNU has two campus locations in Miami and Hialeah and is a regionally accredited university to offer an Associate of Science in Diagnostic Medical Sonographer Technology.
+The DMS program at FNU trains students on how to create and interpret sonographic images and ultrasound procedures in both clinical and medical care settings.
 Working as an ultrasound technologist requires demanding work hours and at FNU you will get the training you need to excel in your career and to work well with both patients and physicians and radiologists.

 FNU’s Associates of Science- Diagnostic Medical Sonographer Technology